 - Clean off the pot.
 This is especially important if you are using a pre-owned and used by you or someone else pot.
 Allow to completely dry.

 - Dip the paint brush and really cover it in paint.
 Dab the paint in the location that you want it to run down the pot.
 The more paint you dab on, the longer the run will be.
+Go back and get more paint to grow the drip if necessary.
 Continue to dip the brush in the paint and dab around where you want the drip until you have gone fully around the pot and have the desired drips.

 - Allow pot to dry in the direction you want the drips to run for as long as the paint directions suggest.
 Don’t touch the drips until they are fully dry.
 Once the pots are dry you can seal them if you wish.
 I did not because I wanted the terracotta feel to them.